-The pandemic shook the Panamanian economy, with Gross Domestic Product (GDP) shrinking -17.9% in 2020.
-However, the real GDP growth in 2021 was 15%, 10.8% in 2022, and 7.3% in 2023.
+Panama's gross domestic product (GDP) grew 2.9% in 2024, significantly slowing from the previous year's 7.4% expansion, as major copper mine closed.
 Agricultural production in Panama only represents 2.3 percent of the GDP.
-The economy of Panama is centered on a highly developed service sector (75%).
+The service sector, including finance, insurance, and legal industries, accounts for 75% of Panama's GDP.
 Therefore, Panama is dependent on foreign food and feed.
 Panama imports 66% of all its food and agricultural product needs from the United States.